LoopKit/loopdocs/docs/version/development.md

 ### Status for Dana Support

-For Dana support, you must build a new feature branch.
-The old feature branches were deleted.
+For Dana support, you must build a new feature branch, feat/all-managers.
+The old feature branches will be deleted without further warning.

-See [Feature Branch: feat/all-managers](#feature-branch-featall-managers) for more information about the branch.
-Keep reading here for Dana specific status.
+* Build instructions are found here: [How to Build Feature Branches](#how-to-build-feature-branches).

-Anyone using Dana pumps must build a new feature branch, feat/all-managers.
-Build instructions are found here: [How to Build Feature Branches](#how-to-build-feature-branches).
+* See [Feature Branch: feat/all-managers](#feature-branch-featall-managers) for more information about the branch.

-* `feat/all-managers`
+* Keep reading here for Dana specific status.

 !!! important "New Managers"
-    This branch is used to add new Pump Managers and CGM Managers which may have known or unknown bugs.
+    The `feat/all-managers` branch is used to add new Pump Managers and CGM Managers which may have known or unknown bugs.
 Once the managers are deemed reliable, they are added to the `dev` branch and subsequently released.
-This branch gets updated when that happens.
+This branch contains new and old managers (like OmniBLE and OmniKit) for use by developers.

     Please only use a feature branch if you are prepared to follow along in zulipchat and are willing to help test and resolve issues.
 This is critical when using new pump managers.